Not My Job: Author Nora Roberts (aka JD Robb) Gets Quizzed On J.D. Salinger

 SAGAL: That's a good point.

 SAGAL: So as we discussed, you write under the name J.D.
-Robb because you're writing too many books to publish under one name.
+Robb because you were writing too many books to publish under one name.

 SAGAL: So we're going to ask you instead about J.D.
 Salinger...